Climate and Human Change

 An overview for policy-makers and members of the public with a high school-level understanding of science.
 It is fully referenced and so is of use as an introductory text to human-induced global warming issues for first and second year university students seeking understanding beyond their discipline

 Human resource consumption is increasing and with it greenhouse gas emissions.
 'Business-as-Usual' in the 21dst century will see both a growth in the global population and also in greenhouse gas emissions.
 Assuming greenhouse concerns are meaningful then according to standard scenarios for the future there are some things that we can do.
 Yet perceptions and the economic system impede these solutions.
 However, the book's conclusions are that irrespective of whether or not greenhouse concerns are meaningful or whether or not we can completely address greenhouse concerns, adopting greenhouse measures will not be futile.
 Greenhouse measures confer other benefits in a World addicted to finite fossil fuel.
 Those who can get by without using fossil fuels will find it easier when cheap oil and gas becomes scarce.
+Those less reliant on fossil fuels will not be dependent on imports from politically disagreeable nations.
 In short, irrespective of various uncertainties and possible 'disasters', there are economic 'opportunities' to be had by adopting greenhouse policies.

 2007 Note: In 2006, nearly a decade after Climate Change: Disaster or Opportunity? was published, the UK Treasury commissioned Sir Nicholas Stern to look at the economics of climate change.
 His report also concluded (among other things) that there were economic benefits to adopting greenhouse policies especially in a finite World where cheap oil and gas is becoming scarce and that to delay action would incur an economic cost.

 2. Environmental policy, economics and the global commons.

 Part 2: Climatic and human change

 4. Climate change and global warming